Midsole of a shoe: Every athlete should know this!

 Examples:

-- Scarpa Zodiac Plus GTX: This boot has been designed for use in alpine conditions using a PU midsole, making it strong and secure for challenging trails.
+• Scarpa Zodiac Plus GTX: This boot uses a PU midsole and is perfect for use in alpine conditions and challenging trails.

 TPU (Thermoplastic Polyurethane)

-TPU is frequently used for high-powered running shoes because it combines excellent strength, improved structural support, cushioning properties, and energy return.
+TPU is often a part of high-powered running shoes because it combines excellent strength, improved structural support, cushioning properties, and energy return.

 It also provides greater resistance to compression compared to EVA foam.